How to optimize your documentation for LLMs, AI agents, and chatbots

 This guide covers authentication for the Acme API v2.0.

-Webhooks allow Acme to send real-time notifications to your application
+Webhooks let Acme send real-time notifications to your application when

 - Now that you've completed the basic setup...

-+ This guide covers advanced configuration options for the Acme SDK.
++ This guide covers advanced options for the Acme SDK.

 First, install our SDK using npm install @acme/sdk.
 You'll need Node.js 16 or later.